 - (1) An Australian champion will be deprived of his/her Australian title and the Australian title will automatically be declared vacant if he/she: - (a) Announces his retirement in writing to the ANBF; - (c) Fails to defend his title when ordered to do so by the ANBF Directors.
-This includes failure to defend against the mandatory challenger when ordered to do so by a particular date; - (d) Fails to defend against the nominated contender;
+This includes failure to defend against the mandatory challenger when ordered to do so by a particular date; - (d) If any special terms of an auxiliary contract are not complied with when ordered to do so by the ANBF Directors; - (e) Fails to defend against the nominated contender; - (f) Leaves Australia with the intention of residing in another country and not returning within six months: - (g) Leaves Australia and remains away from Australia until after his defence is due, and there is a worthy contender; - (h) If injuries or illness preclude him/her from a defence within a time considered by ANBF Directors to be reasonable; - (i) Is jailed for a period of time which would preclude him from defending the title in the defined time or when so ordered; - (j) Demands an excessive purse and refuses to fight for a purse which is considered by the ANBF to be adequate; - (k) Wins a world title or regional title; - (l) Has not defended the title within a given time to be decided by the ANBF Directors considering all aspects of the situation; - (m) If correspondence is not replied to within 1 week by a champion the ANBF may declare the title vacant. - (2) If an Australian champion has not defended his/her title for a period of 9-months or it becomes clear this will be the case, for WHATEVER reason, the ANBF must declare the title vacant. - (3) If a boxer has not had a professional boxing match in the last 9 months, then whatever the reason, the title shall be declared vacant.

-- (e) Leaves Australia with the intention of residing in another country and not returning within six months: - (f) Leaves Australia and remains away from Australia until after his defence is due, and there is a worthy contender; - (g) If injuries or illness preclude him/her from a defence within a time considered by ANBF Directors to be reasonable: - (h) Is jailed for a period of time which would preclude him from defending the title in the defined time or when so ordered; - (i) demands an excessive purse and refuses to fight for a purse which is considered by the ANBF to be adequate; - (j) Wins a world title or regional title; - (k) Has not defended the title within a given time to be decided by the ANBF Directors considering all aspects of the situation; - (2) An Australian champion becomes inactive for a period of nine months they will be notified by the ANBF Secretary that the title will be declared vacant unless he becomes active within 90 days of notification. - (3) If a champion fails to meet his obligations under these rules the ANBF Secretary is required to notify the relevant party (such as the champions manager) that the ANBF no longer recognises him/her as Australian titleholder.
-The ANBF Secretary is authorised to notify the relevant authorities, media, affiliated organisations and relevant parties of this decision. - (4) In the event the Australian title is declared vacant, the rules listed in the Section 8 "Australian Title Bout Approval Vacant Title" will be implemented.
+- (4) If a champion fails to meet his obligations under these rules the ANBF Secretary is required to notify the relevant party (such as the champions manager) that the ANBF no longer recognises him/her as Australian titleholder.
+The ANBF Secretary is authorised to notify the relevant authorities, media, affiliated organisations and relevant parties of this decision. - (5) If correspondence from the ANBF, using the last communication details provided by the champion or his/her repetitive, is not replied to within 1 week by a champion or his/he representative, the ANBF may declare the title vacant. - (6) In the event the Australian title is declared vacant, the rules listed in the Section 8 "Australian Title Bout Approval Vacant Title" will be implemented.